Kayla Ewell

-Kayla Noelle Ewell is an American actress known for her roles on television as Caitlin Ramirez on CBS's long-running soap opera The Bold and the Beautiful, as Maureen Sampson on NBC's Freaks and Geeks, and as Vicki Donovan on The CW's The Vampire Diaries.
+Kayla Ewell (born August 27, 1985) is an American actress known for her roles on television as Caitlin Ramirez on CBS's long-running soap opera The Bold and the Beautiful, as Maureen Sampson on NBC's Freaks and Geeks, and as Vicki Donovan on The CW's The Vampire Diaries.

 Early life

 Ewell was born in Long Beach, California, and raised in Seal Beach.
 She studied dance, singing, and acting at the Orange County Song & Dance Company in Westminster, California.
-Ewell was spotted by a talent agent while taking an acting class around 1999, and asked to go on an audition.
+Ewell was spotted by a talent agent while taking an acting class around 1999, who asked her to go on an audition.